-Tables 9 and 10 below provide estimated sources and uses of MTW funds for FY 2020.
-As PHA's funding levels for future periods are unknown, this table provides preliminary projections.
+Tables 9 and 10 below provide estimated sources and uses of MTW funds for FY 2021.
+As PHA's funding levels for future periods are unknown at the present time, this table provides preliminary projections.
 Actual sources and uses are expected to vary based on the level of funding provided to PHA and the level of actual expenses.
-PHA's estimated Sources and Uses budget for FY 2020 assumes continued reductions in Public Housing Operating Subsidy, Capital Fund Program, HCV, and HCV Administrative fees.
-The projected ongoing funding reductions compound the effects of decades of underfunding of the Operating Subsidy and Capital Fund programs.
+PHA's estimated Sources and Uses budget for FY 2021 assumes continued reductions in Public Housing Operating Subsidy, Capital Fund Program, HCV, and HCV Administrative fees.
 The tables follow HUD's required formats and do not include information on Non-MTW funding sources and uses.
 See also Appendix B for additional RHF-related information as required by the RHF Amendment to the MTW Agreement.